dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```
 This is a sample registry_entry from this:
 Note the tag install_success_acheived_before_crash.
 This will help the resurrection_gatekeeper in terms of reque the thread or not.
+The AWS instances were verified manually and in this case do actaully have a working version of the application running, so thhe
+tag is appropriate.

 ```
  "702b7be8": {